-(May want to read “Going to the Chapel” first, but not necessary.)
+(May want to read prior post “Going to the Chapel” first, but not required.)

 Following dinner with family at an Italian restaurant just off the strip in Las Vegas, four friends and I went out into the night to celebrate my last night as a single woman.
 My fiancee headed out with our male friends to tear up the town.